SOHH

-SOHH (Support Online Hip Hop) is a hip hop news website.
+SOHH (Support Online Hip Hop) was an American hip hop news website.
 Felicia Palmer and Steven Samuel founded the website in 1996.
 In 2000, Rolling Stone magazine writer Mark Binelli called it the "best overall hip-hop site".

 History

-Felicia Palmer attended Cornell University to become a veterinarian, but due to the intense science courses, she changed her focus to business management studies.
+Felicia Palmer attended Cornell University to become a veterinarian, but later changed her focus to business management studies.
 After graduating, she worked for a small licensing firm founded by two young women.
 She credited her experience there for giving her the motivation to launch SOHH.
 Her husband, Steven Samuel, was part the rap group, the Troubleneck Brothers, who released their first album, Fuck All Y'all, in 1992.
-After leaving the group, Samuel worked as a postal foot messenger in New York.
 Palmer and Samuel officially launched the website in 1996.
 After twelve months, the membership grew to 75,000 people.
 Samuel stated, "We picked up a book on HTML and pretty much figured out how to launch the site in a week".
 SOHH began as a magazine, but was changed to a website due to high printing costs.
-It is the longest running online hip hop community.
-The website averages 1.5 million unique visitors a month.
+It was the longest running online hip hop community.
+In 2007, the website averaged 1.5 million unique visitors a month.
+As of 2024, the website has been defunct.